-For the coordinated flight on September 21, the G1 and HALO data are averaged to 200 m vertical altitude intervals (Figure 8).
-The data points with an altitude between 2000 - 3000 m altitude were excluded from the comparisons, because the G1 and HALO sampled different airmass, as evidenced from trace gas and aerosol chemical composition data (detailed in Section 3.2 and 3.3.3).
-The UHSAS size range was integrated from 100 to 700 nm on September 21.
+(Fig. 8).
+The data points with an altitude between 2000 and 3000 m were excluded from the comparisons, because the G1 and HALO sampled different air masses, as evidenced from trace gas and aerosol chemical composition data (detailed in Sect.
+3.2 and 3.3.3).
+The UHSAS size range was integrated from 100 to 700 nm on 21 September.
 The variation of the size range was because the overlap of size distributions from both UHSAS instruments was changed.
 Both the CPC and UHSAS measurement comparisons show stronger variation at the low altitude, especially below 2000 m.
-Above 3500 m, the variations on the CPC and UHSAS measured concentration significantly smaller than the variation at the lower altitude.
+Above 3500 m, the variations on the CPC- and UHSAS-measured concentration became significantly smaller than the variation at the lower altitude.
 This result is consistent with the observation from the trace gas measurement and confirms that the variability of aerosol properties changes significantly with time and space.
-It is noticeable that the discrepancy observed in the UHSAS measurements comparison is larger than that from the CPC comparison.
-That is because the aerosol flow control inside the UHSAS can't respond quickly enough to the rapid change of the altitude and caused significant uncertainty in the data.
+It is noticeable that the discrepancy observed in the UHSAS measurement comparison is larger than that in the CPC comparison.
+That is because the aerosol flow control inside the UHSAS cannot respond quickly enough to the rapid change of the altitude and caused significant uncertainty in the data.